SharonLutz/eLI/README.md

 For this example, we get the following plot for the proportion of simulations where H<sub>0</sub> is rejected.
 As the magnitude of betaI increases, the proportion of simulations where H<sub>0</sub> is rejected increases.

 <img src="eLI_CAMP2hydroxyglutarate.png" width="400">

-  ## References
-  The analysis used here was implemented in the following manuscript to examine the interaction between age and 7 metabolites on BDR in the CAMP and GACRS studies: <br/>

-  Kelly RS, Sordillo JE, **Lutz SM**, Avila L, Soto-Quiros M, Celedón JC, McGeachie MJ, Dahlin A, Tantisira K, Huang M, Clish CB, Weiss ST, Lasky-Su J, Wu AC.
-Pharmacometabolomics of Bronchodilator Response in Asthma and the Role of Age-Metabolite Interactions.
-Metabolites.
-9(9). doi: 10.3390/metabo9090179.